-This little lake caught between Alberta Highway 3 and Sentry Mountain is, seasonally, an extension of Crowsnest Lake.
+This little lake caught between Alberta Highway 3 and Sentry Mountain is, seasonally, an extension of Crowsnest Lake, on Southwest Alberta's Crowsnest Pass.
 When water levels are low, it is an autonomous, deep basin.
 In late spring, a small cave in the cliff face emits an ephemeral fall.

 Access to Lake or RiverDirt-Road, High Clearance Vehicle

 Rarely fished, Emerald Lake is reputed to shelter a population of native cutthroat trout, as well as residual lake and rainbow trout from early, ill-advised introductions of non-native species.

 This could be good for a quick paddle, but the constant traffic of Provincial Highway 3 disqualifies it as a wilderness experience.

 Turn off Provincial Highway 3 at Alberta Tourism information centre.
 Turn immediately right on gravel access road and continue along the old highway right of way to Emerald Lake.

 Boat Access Locations